Custom Coins Carry the Theme and the Day

-“It was a great way to promote Advisor OnLine or ‘Aruba’ and build enthusiasm” stated Mutual Services’ Christine Savarese who assisted in the ordering and distribution of the coins.
-“Originally we wanted to send nickels from Aruba but it was impossible to get that many, so we made our own coins.
+“It was a great way to promote Advisor OnLine or ‘Aruba’ and build enthusiasm” stated Mutual Services’ Christine Savarese who assisted in the ordering and distribution of the promotional coins.
+“Originally, we wanted to send nickels from Aruba, but it was impossible to get that many, so we made our own custom coins.
 We were able to mint the coins exactly like we wanted.
 It was a great way to tie-in our theme.”

 In addition to being a memorable part of the annual meeting, the custom coin promotion was cost effective and time efficient.
 The coins, which were purchased from Osborne Coinage co. for less than a $1 each, were delivered within four weeks of the order date.
 Since people tend to keep custom coins, they’ll serve as a constant reminder of the National Conference, evoking memories of Mutual Service Corporation, Advisor Online and “Project Aruba” for years to come.

 Aluminum coins painted gold became a prize winning coin for attendees at Mutual Service’s meeting – and gold coins with a ribbon became gold medals for students in a southwestern Ohio school.